jmlundberg/push-the-box/README.md

 ![Screenshot](https://github.com/nuclearwhales/push-the-box/raw/master/screenshot.png)

-(Slightly outdated) **playable version is available** on http://nuclearwhales.github.io/push-the-box.
+**Playable version is available** on http://nuclearwhales.github.io/push-the-box.
-Please be patient, it will took a while before it loads -- the dependency libraries have ~10 MB in total.
+Please be patient, it will took a while before it loads -- the executable has around 4 MB.
 If you encounter any problems, please let us know :-)

 Browser requirements
 --------------------